-Management prepared a risk assessment to determine whether our compensation plans promote excessive or undue risk-taking generally, and specifically as applied to our NEOs, and concluded that, in each case, the potential for such risk is low.
+Management performed a risk assessment to determine whether our compensation plans promote excessive or undue risk-taking generally, and specifically as applied to our NEOs, and concluded that, in each case, the potential for such risk is low.
 Pay Governance then reviewed management's analysis and provided the Compensation Committee with the same conclusion.
 Finally, the Compensation Committee considered both management's analysis and Pay Governance's review, and similarly concluded that these compensation plans are not reasonably likely to have a material adverse effect on the Company, and reported its results to the full Board.
 In making this determination, the Compensation Committee considered various aspects of our compensation program, including:

-- The mix of fixed and performance-based compensation; - Providing base salaries that ensure that our basic compensation is competitive within our industry; - Designing performance-based compensation awards that balance both short and long-term performance over varying time horizons and provide a mix of cash and equity awards based upon varying performance goals among our performance-based awards; - Capping annual cash bonus awards and performance share awards at competitive levels; - Granting equity awards that are earned only after satisfying vesting schedules and/or achieving applicable performance goals; - Linking a portion of total compensation to the Company's long-term performance, to mitigate the short-term risk that could be detrimental to the Company's long-term interests, and encourage the creation of stockholder value; - Granting equity-based performance awards that are subject to multi-year vesting or performance periods and derive their value from the Company's total performance, which we believe further encourages decision-making that is in the long-term interests of the Company and its stockholders; - Maintaining executive stock ownership guidelines (described below), for those employees who we believe can have the greatest influence on the financial performance of the Company, that are designed to strengthen the alignment between the interests of our senior officers and the Company's stockholders, and discourage risk-taking that could be detrimental to the long-term interests of the Company, its performance, and our stock price; and - Maintaining clawback, grant, and retention policies (see descriptions below) that provide additional assurance that any risks associated with our compensation plans and policies are further mitigated.
+- A balanced mix of fixed and performance-based compensation; - Base salaries that are competitive within our industry; - Performance-based compensation awards that balance both short and long-term performance over varying time horizons and provide a mix of cash and equity awards based upon varying performance goals among our performance-based awards; - Annual cash bonus awards and performance share awards that are capped at competitive levels; - Equity awards that are earned only after satisfying vesting schedules and/or achieving pre-established performance goals; - A portion of total compensation that is linked to the Company's long-term performance, to mitigate the short-term risk that could be detrimental to the Company's long-term interests, and to encourage the creation of stockholder value; - Equity-based performance awards that are subject to multi-year vesting or performance periods and derive their value from the Company's total performance, which we believe further encourages decision-making that is in the long-term interests of the Company and its stockholders; - Executive stock ownership guidelines (as described below), for those employees who we believe can have the greatest influence on the financial performance of the Company, that are designed to strengthen the alignment between the interests of our senior officers and the Company's stockholders, and discourage risk-taking that could be detrimental to the long-term interests of the Company, its performance, and our stock price; and - Clawback, grant, and retention policies (as described below) that provide additional assurance that any risks associated with our compensation plans and policies are further mitigated.

-Stock Ownership and Retention Guidelines
+Stock Ownership and Retention Guidelines for Senior Executives

-The Compensation Committee adopted mandatory guidelines that require senior executives, including all of the NEOs, to attain specific levels of stock ownership.
-These guidelines reinforce the importance of aligning the interests of our

-NEOs with the interests of our stockholders.
-Under these guidelines, executives must attain specific levels of ownership of Company stock, expressed as a multiple of base salary, as set forth in the table below.
+The Compensation Committee has adopted mandatory guidelines that require senior executives, including all of our NEOs, to attain and retain specific levels of stock ownership.
+These guidelines reinforce the importance of aligning the interests of our NEOs with the interests of our stockholders.
+Under these guidelines, executives must attain and retain specific levels of ownership of Company stock, expressed as a multiple of base salary, as set forth in the table below.
 It is the Compensation Committee's intention that these levels of ownership be achieved by February 5, 2017, which is the tenth anniversary of our initial public offering or, if later, by the tenth anniversary of the date that the executive first became subject to an applicable level of stock ownership under these guidelines.
-For purposes of clarification, if an executive's stock ownership requirement increases because of a change in position, then a new ten-year period to achieve the incremental amount of shares will begin on the effective date of the change of position.
+If an executive's stock ownership requirement increases because of a change in position, then a new ten-year period to achieve the incremental amount of shares will begin on the effective date of the change of position.
 These guidelines are intended to motivate our executive officers to reach and maintain appropriate levels of stock ownership.